Malia Travel Guide

 Malia © phileole

 The town of Malia, on the north coast of Crete, is ancient but its appeal as a holiday destination is unquestionably aimed at 18 to 30-year-old revellers out for fun, sunny days and steamy party nights.
-The ruins of the 2000 BC Palace of Malia, a mile or so from the neon strip of the modern holiday resort, draws a few tourists but most are more intent on taking excursions to enjoy the thrills and spills at the water park about 15 minutes away, or soaking up the sun, swimming and sea sports on the miles of beautiful white sandy beach.
+The ruins of the 2000 BC Palace of Malia, a mile or so from the neon strip of the modern holiday resort, draws a few tourists but most are more intent on taking excursions to enjoy the thrills and spills at the water park about 15 minutes away, or soaking up the sun, swimming and watersports on the miles of beautiful white sandy beach.

-Modern Malia is a hodge-podge of apartment and hotel complexes, tavernas, cafés, kiosks and shops crammed along a busy strip, offering everything the package tour holiday could include.
+Modern Malia is a hodge-podge of apartment and hotel complexes, tavernas, cafés, kiosks and shops crammed along a busy strip, offering everything the package tour holiday should include.
 At night the lights are bright and the music pumps in Malia's many cosmopolitan pubs and clubs until sunrise.
-The most attractive feature of a Malia holiday is its three miles (5km) of sandy beach, washed by crystal clear sea, under blazing sun.
+The most attractive feature of a Malia holiday is its three miles (5km) of sandy beach, washed by clear water, under blazing sun.
 There is no natural shade but the beach is well-supplied with parasols and sunbeds, and dotted with bar kiosks and watersports operators.
 The road into the mountains south of the holiday resort, leading to the pretty village of Krasi, offers a scenic alternative with its wooded slopes and rushing springs.

 There is no shortage of restaurants of all sorts in Malia, whether it be for slowly-savoured traditional Greek food or a quick pasta or take-out burger.
 The 24-hour McDonald's is probably the lowest-budget option, while the most expensive establishments are those with a sea view and classy ambience.
 Most of the restaurants offer menus featuring British favourites along with a few Greek specialities, but there are numerous different international cuisine options, particularly Italian, Indian and Mexican.
-The Red Lion is popular for English breakfasts, while Jasmine House has good Chinese, and for an authentic Greek meal try the Kreta Taverna.

 Although Malia has a long, wide stretch of beach it becomes heavily crowded during the height of the summer holiday season.
 The resort has been largely taken over by young Brits, from teens to early 20s, whose behaviour is often lewd and bawdy, therefore it is not suitable for a family holiday.